 When you need to see a specialist for treatment, you can choose to use your private health cover to pay for treatment at Sulis Hospital.
 Making a claim on your health insurance is straightforward.

-The guide below covers the key questions you may need to ask your health insurer and outlines three simple steps to accessing private treatment.
+The links below cover the key questions you may need to ask your health insurer and outline simple steps to accessing private treatment.

 Private medical insurance (PMI) is an insurance policy designed to meet some or all of the costs of private medical treatment.
 Private medical insurance is often referred to as PMI, private health insurance, private health cover and health insurance.